aws-cloudformation/cloudformation-resource-schema/README.md

 By default drift considers null and empty list to be different.
 `nullEqualsEmpty: true`

-#### caseInsesitive
+#### caseSensitive

-Some service teams support properties which are caseInsensitive.
+Some service teams support properties which are case insensitive.
 This metadata property allows such properties to avoid drift when ignoring case.
 This metadata takes in a bollean true|false.
 By default drift is case sensitive.
-`caseInsesitive: true`
+`caseSensitive: true`

 ### Constraints